2025–26 Gamma Ethniki: Promotion and Relegation

-After the completion of the 1st phase of the Championship, the teams that will occupy positions 1 to 6 in the 1st, 2nd, 3rd, 4th, 5th and 6th Groups, will participate in a Special Championship in each of the aforementioned Groups, competing again with the teams in their Group in 5 matches (5 single matches, 3 home and 2 away, following a draw).
-The points accumulated by all teams in the 1st phase of the Championship will be transferred to the Special Championship of the teams that took places 1-6.
+After the completion of the 1st phase of the Championship, the teams that occupied positions 1 to 6 in the 1st, 2nd, 3rd, 4th, 5th and 6th Groups participated in a Special Championship in each of the aforementioned Groups, competing again with the teams in their Group in 5 matches (5 single matches, 3 home and 2 away, following a draw).
+The points accumulated by all teams in the 1st phase of the Championship were transferred to the Special Championship of the teams that took places 1-6.